Vikento/MyShopBlock/README.md

 ### Modification of the 3 modules
   The 3 modules are managed by **main.js**.
 It will pass from one module to another.
-It call the CSS file at the begining
+It load the CSS file at the begining

 #### Module My Stock
   - The module is managed by **index.js**